-Playground Ward Suburb Collector Recommended Level Action Comments Priority TENNYSON PARK for a neighbourhood playground.
-Replace and redesign playground equipment to meet play redesign playground equipment to meet play ENNYSON PARK East Gladesville - Tennyson Point Neighbourhood Replace Replace Park is in a waterfront location providing and opportunity for a themed neighborhood playground.
-Replace This playground does not meet the Design Framework for a neighbourhood playground.
+Playground Ward Suburb Collector Recommended Level Action tion Comments TENNYSON PARK East Gladesville - Tennyson Point Neighbourhood Replace This playground does not meet the Design Framework for a neighbourhood playground.
 Replace and redesign playground equipment to meet playground Design Framework for neighbourhood playground.
 Park is in a waterfront location providing and opportunity for a themed neighborhood playground.
 Assess the accessibility from the street as there is a steep incline.
 Medium TRAFALGAR RESERVE West Marsfield Local No changes Recommended that playground is retained until the end of functional life.
 N/A TUCKWELL PARK Central Macquarie Park Neighbourhood No changes Playground aligns with Design Framework.
 N/A TYAGARAH PARK East Ryde South Local No changes Playground to be retained pending community consultations on levels of use of Tyagarah Park and development of a single strategy on the upgrade of either the Olympic Park or Tyagarah Park playground.
 N/A WANDOO RESERVE Central Ryde South Local Minor adjustments This playground meets the Design Framework for a local playground however a seat with back and arm rest is required.
-High WATERLOO PARK West Marsfield District Major refurbishment This playground mostly aligns with the ECP Guideline and Design Framework for a district playground however the following recommendations should be considered.
+High WATERLOO PARK West Marsfield District This playground mostly aligns with the ECP Guideline and Design Framework for a district playground however the following recommendations should be refurbishment considered.
 Extend playground to cater for the middle childhood age bracket and include an all abilities play piece.
 Medium WATTS PARK West Ryde - Santa Rosa Neighbourhood Minor adjustments This playground meets the Design Framework for a neighbourhood playground however a seat with back and arm rest is required.
 High WESTMINSTER PARK East Gladesville - Tennyson Point Local No changes Recommended that playground is retained until the end of functional life.
 N/A WENDY PARK West West Ryde Local No changes Playground aligns with Design Framework.
 N/A

-Playground Ward Suburb Collector Recommended Level Action Comments Priority JE PARK North Neighbourhood No changes Playground aligns with Design Framework.
-N/A WEST DENISTONE PARK South West Denistone East and West Local No changes Recommended that playground is retained until the end of functional life.
-N/A YAMB YAMBLE RESERVE Ryde - Santa Rosa Regional No changes Playground aligns with Design Framework.
+Playg round Ward Suburb Collector Recommended Level Action Comments Priority NE PARK North 1 Neighbourhood No changes Playground aligns with Design Framework.
+N/A WEST DENISTONE South West Denistone East and West Local No changes Recommended that playground is retained until the end of functional life.
+N/A YAMB BLE RESERVE Central Ryde - Santa Rosa Regional No changes Playground aligns with Design Framework.
 N/A Total playgrounds 99 Total parks 92